Generalization in diffusion models arises from geometry-adaptive harmonic representations: Diffusion model variance and denoising generalization

 \subsection{Transition from memorization to generalization}

-In general, DNNs are susceptible to overfitting, because the number of training examples is typically small relative to the model size.
-An overfitted denoiser performs well on train images but fails to generalize to test images.
-Recently, several papers have reported that score-based diffusion models can memorize their training data \citep{somepalli2023diffusion,carlini2023extracting,dar2023investigating}, indicating overfitting.
-To directly assess this, we compare denoising performance on train and test data as a function of training set size $N$.
-We train 5 denoisers on subsets of the (downsampled) CelebA dataset \citep{celeba-hq} of size $N = 1, 10, 10^2, 10^3, 10^4$.
-We use the BF-CNN architecture \citep{MohanKadkhodaie19b}, which is composed of 21 convolution layers with batch normalization and ReLU non-linearities.
-These denoisers are universal and blind: they operate on all noise levels without having noise level as an input.
-Networks are trained to denoise images by minimizing mean-squared error (Eq. \ref{eq:mse}).
+DNNs are susceptible to overfitting, because the number of training examples is typically small relative to the model capacity.
+Since density estimation, in particular, suffers from the curse of dimensionality, overfitting is of more concern in the context of generative models.
+An overfitted denoiser performs well on training images but fails to generalize to test images, resulting in low-diversity generated images.
+Consistent with this, several papers have reported that diffusion models can memorize their training data \citep{somepalli2023diffusion,carlini2023extracting,dar2023investigating,zhang-qu-reproducibility-diffusion-models}.
+To directly assess this, we compared denoising performance on training and test data for different training set sizes $N$.
+We trained denoisers on subsets of the (downsampled) CelebA dataset \citep{liu2015faceattributes} of size $N = 10^0, 10^1, 10^2, 10^3, 10^4, 10^5$.
+We used a UNet architecture \citep{ronneberger2015u}, which is composed of $3$ convolutional encoder and decoder blocks with rectifying non-linearities.
+These denoisers are universal and blind: they operate on all noise levels without having noise level as an input \cite{MohanKadkhodaie19b}.
+Networks are trained to minimize mean squared error (\ref{eq:mse}).
 See Appendix \ref{app:training details} for architecture and training details.

-Results are shown in Figure \ref{fig:psnr-psnr}.
+Results are shown in Figure \ref{fig:psnr-psnr-celeba}.
 When $N=1$, the denoiser essentially memorizes the single training image, leading to a high test error.
-Increasing $N$ substantially increases the performance on the test set while worsening performance on the train set, as the network transitions from memorization to generalization.
-At $N=10^4$, empirical test and train error are matched for all noise levels.
+Increasing $N$ substantially increases the performance on the test set while worsening performance on the training set, as the network transitions from memorization to generalization.
+At $N=10^5$, empirical test and train error are matched for all noise levels.